Cornell report urges higher C&D recycling rate for New York

 Consortium led by Cornell University says the Empire State can attain a 90 percent C&D materials diversion rate with appropriate policies.

-A recently issued white paper issued by a consortium of research and trade groups that includes several based at Cornell University of Ithaca, New York, focuses on how to boost the recycling of construction and demolition (C&D) materials in the Empire State.
+A recently issued white paper issued by a consortium of research and trade groups that includes several based at Cornell University focuses on how to boost the recycling of construction and demolition (C&D) materials in the New York.

 The 56-page white paper, titled “Constructing a Circular Economy in New York State: Deconstruction and Building Material Reuse,” puts an emphasis on those techniques in many of its recommendations.